Motivic Tambara Functors: Introduction

 and

 are equivalences of categories. \end{theorem*}

 The first half of this result was established by other methods in \cite{ananyevskiy2017framed}.
 The second half of this result is particularly noticeable.
-The reason is that the heart $\widetilde{\DM}(k)^{\eff\heart}$ has a very explicit description: it is equivalent to the category $\widetilde{\HI}(k)$ of homotopy invariant Nisnevich sheaves with generalized transfers.
+The reason is that the heart $\widetilde{\DM}(k)^{\eff\heart}$ has a very explicit description: it is equivalent to the category $\widetilde{\HI}(k)$ of homotopy invariant Nisnevich sheaves with generalized transfers.\footnote{There is at the moment no clear consensus on what to call this category.
+There are a priori different definitions of ``generalized transfers'' \cite{morel-friedlander-milnor}, ``Milnor--Witt transfers'' \cite{calmes2014finite}, ``equationally framed transfers'' \cite{voevodsky2001notes}, and ``tangentially framed transfers'' \cite{EHKSY}, but they all coincide for (strictly) homotopy invariant sheaves of abelian groups.
+In this article we stick to the first terminology.}